shakacode/react_on_rails/docs/outdated/code-splitting.md

 The reason is we do server rendering with ExecJS, which is not capable of doing anything asynchronous.
 It would be impossible to asyncronously fetch a code chunk while server rendering.
 See [this issue](https://github.com/shakacode/react_on_rails/issues/477) for a discussion.

-Also, do not attempt to register a renderer on the server.
-Instead, register either a render function or a component.
+Also, do not attempt to register a renderer function on the server.
+Instead, register either a Render-Function or a component.
 If you register a renderer in the server bundle, you'll get an error when react on rails tries to server render the component.

 ## How does Webpack know where to find my code chunks?